kanushkajoshi/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
 An interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.
-The navigation menu should have a fixed position and be visible on all pages.